TomasMerva/g3f_planner/README.md

 python examples/rollouts/dinova_planner_client.py
 ```

-## TODO
+## Warnings
-1. closing server socket on the server side
+1. generated fabrics C-code has to be in the `/fabrics_rollouts/headers/` folder
+2. if you change fabrics C-Code, you need to rebuild fabrics server